 These guidelines incorporate both University and Department regulations, and are designed to help ensure that students finish their MA. degrees successfully and in a reasonable amount of time.
-They are not designed to tie the Department's, or the student's hands.
-Thus, most "rules" are flexible.
+They are not designed to tie the Department's or the student's hands.
+Thus, there can be exceptions to many of the rules below if asked of the Graduate Committee.
 If there is a reason to alter timetables, take leaves, or otherwise act outside of these guidelines, it may be possible with appropriate petitions.
-To prepare such petitions, it is important that the student work with their major professor, the Departmental Graduate Advisor and possibly Graduate Division.
+To prepare such petitions, it is important that the student work with their major professor, the Departmental Faculty Graduate Advisor, the Graduate Program Advisor, and possibly Graduate Division.